Zainnn15/Group_09/feedback.md

 #### Example:
 - Milestone: Design and testing of a refunding order functionality completed
 - Deliverable: Refunding order functionality up and running (or pushed to production, or available to clients)

+## Task 4

+### Risks, Assumptions, and Constraints (4.5/5)
+Almost Perfect!
+The first assumption is merely a rewording of the second risk.
+It is fine to have it, as is, in either palce.
+But, it is not fine to have both of them.

+### README.md (5/5)
+No changes requested

+### Use Cases
+- **Customers Adding a Complaint (done by Rupin)** - Amost perfect!
+(9/10) - The postocondition skips a step.
+The complaint gets stored in the system's database.
+Then, and only then, the store can act on it. -1
+- **Customers Is Missing An Item (done by Berhan)** - Well done!
+(8/10) - The actor should simply be a costumer.
+That this customer has an account and has ordered groceries should be listed as preconditions. -1.5 Item 8 states that the missing item will be sent immediately, but the postconditions alert that it will either be sent or refunded.
+Postoconditions should always refer to the main flow (not alternate flows) -0.5
+- **User adding product to the cart (done by Sama)** Perfect (10/10) - I believe the user should be able to add a product to the cart, and set its quantity, without having to first go to the product details page.
+The less required clicks, the better the UI.
+- **Customers Reviewing products (done by Zain)** - (6.5/10) The actor should simply be a customer.
+That this customer has purchased groceries should be listed as preconditions. -1.5 The main flow is confusing.
+As it starts with the users clicking on Purchase, I thought it was about reviewing their order.
+But, later, the main flow makes it seems like the customer is giving feedback on the delivery. -1 The postcondition skips a step.
+The review gets stored in the system's database.
+Then, and only then, the store can act on it. -1